-My journey as a lighting designer began in a large lecture hall with an Introduction to Theatre class.
-The class consisted of 100 students and was part of the general education studies as I worked toward a psychology degree.
-One day, the instructor introduced a young, enthusiastic professor and said she would be talking about stage design, with an emphasis on lighting.
-During the lecture, I began to see something new, an art form that I knew nothing about but felt strangely connected to.
-This artist gave great explanation of a different kind of canvas than is used with pen, pencil, or paintbrush; the canvas of a “stage”.
-That day led to over 25 years of theatre study with a passionate emphasis on lighting design.
+My path as a lighting designer began in a large lecture hall during an Introduction to Theatre class consisting of one hundred students.
+It was a general education requirement that I needed to fulfill toward my psychology degree.
+One day, the instructor introduced a young, enthusiastic professor and told us she would be talking about stage design, with an emphasis on lighting.
+During the lecture, I began to see new possibilities in an art form that I knew nothing about, but to which I felt strangely connected.
+This professor spoke about a different kind of canvas than one using a pen, pencil, or paintbrush; the canvas of a stage.
+That day led to over twenty-five years of theatre study with a passionate emphasis on lighting design.

 As I begin each artistic endeavor I consider the playwright's intentions.
-I listen with a keen ear to what the director is bringing.
-I collaborate with my fellow designers using all of my creative thoughts and design expertise.
+I listen with a keen ear to what the director is both bringing and asking of the team.
+I collaborate with my fellow designers using each facet of my creative thoughts and design expertise.
 I respect the contributions of the artisans with me each day in the theatre and I listen for the heartbeat of the audience.
-It is my hope that if I do all these things well, I will leave a small piece of humanity with each of them.
+It is my hope that if I do each of these things well, I will leave a small piece of humanity with each person.

-After 400 designs, I still have a favorite moment in the process, and that is when I watch a performer connect, the stage manager is with them, calling the cues perfect, the designers and staff have all completed their work as rehearsed, and it is that moment I feel goose bumps.
-I know that I have contributed to a true theatrical achievement, and I realize that not everyone is lucky enough to have found a canvas.
+After 400 designs, I still have a favorite moment during the process, which is when I watch a performer connect, the stage manager is with them calling the cues perfectly, and the designers and staff have all completed their work as rehearsed.
+It is in that moment I feel goose bumps and know that I have contributed to a true theatrical achievement.

-I treasure each and every day that I have the great fortune to sit in a theatre with other artists and strive toward excellence.
-Some days we fall short, but many days we achieve; however, every day we create and we interact and we work toward the telling of the story.
-It is the stories that connect us all and it is my great pleasure to illuminate each and every one.
+I have had the great fortune to work alongside so many talented and generous artists along my artistic journey.
+To each of those artists who touched my work and my training I am grateful.
+I treasure each day that I have the privilege to sit in a theatre with other artists and strive toward excellence.
+Some days we fall short, but many days we achieve; however, every day we create and we interact and we work toward the telling of a story.
+It is the stories that connect us all and it is my great pleasure to illuminate every one.